Coronavirus (COVID-19) Update

 Fall classes are offered remotely—either live-online with an instructor, entirely self-paced, or in a blended online format.
 Please check our coronavirus update page for our latest announcements.

 C remains one of the most popular programming languages.
 It is widely available on most, if not all, computing platforms.
 This language is highly valued for its speed, low-level capabilities and platform independent characteristics.
 It is also actively used in the development of other languages.
 This course will broaden your skills as a C language programmer by introducing sophisticated problem-solving and optimization techniques.

-This course delves into the design, implementation, and use of advanced data structures, based on primitive data types.
-Students will solidify their understanding of strings, arrays, structures, unions and bit manipulation.
+This course delves into the design, implementation, and use of advanced data structures.
+Students will solidify their understanding of strings, arrays, pointers, structures, unions and bit manipulation.
 Emphasis will be on programming that employs and improves upon a variety of data structures.
 Through this course, you will learn to write efficient programs by understanding the complexities of various algorithms.

 - Data types, variables, operators, and operator precedence

 - Arrays in general, including two-dimensional and multi-dimensional configurations

 - Data structures such as linked, circular and doubly linked lists, stacks, queues, and hash tables

 - Binary trees in general, including implementation, traversal and drawbacks, AVL trees, B trees, and B+ trees